Aligned plane drawings of the generalized Delaunay-graphs for pseudo-disks: Proof of Theorem

 We need to prove that $f'$ lies inside $F_{x,y}$.
 As $f$ lies inside $F_{x,y}$, we only need to care about the two parts that are drawn along the drawings of the edges $xp$ and $yq$.
-Yet by induction these edges were drawn such that they intersect $\partial F_{x,y}$ once, and as $z_x,z_y\in F_{x,y}$, this intersection cannot lie on the parts that connect $x$ to $z_x$ and $y$ to $z_y$.
+Yet by induction these edges were drawn such that they intersect $\partial F_{x,y}$ once which implies that along these edges the points inside $F_{x,y}$ form a connected component.
+Thus the edge parts that connect $x$ to $z_x$ and $y$ to $z_y$ lie inside $F_{x,y}$ as $x,z_x,y,z_y$ are all inside $F_{x,y}$.
 That is, all three parts of $f'$ lie inside $F_{x,y}$, as required.

 Now we are left to prove that $f'$ intersects the boundary of every pseudo-disk at most once.
 For this we prove that for an arbitrary pseudo-disk $F$ its boundary $\partial F$ intersects $f'$ the same number of times as it intersects $f$.
 Denote by $f'_x$ the part of $f'$ between $x$ and $z_x$ and by $f_x$ the part of $f$ between $x$ and $z_x$.
-As both $f_x$ and $f'_x$ can intersect $\partial F$ at most once, we get that $f'_x$ intersects $\partial F$ if and only if $f_x$ does.
+Both $f_x$ and $f'_x$ can intersect $\partial F$ at most once as $f_x$ is part of $f$ while $f'_x$ is part of the drawn edge $xp$, both of which intersect $\partial F$ at most once.
+This implies that $f'_x$ intersects $\partial F$ if and only if $f_x$ does as both of these happens if and only if $\partial F$ separates $x$ from $z_x$.
 The similar statement holds for the part of $f'$ between $y$ and $z_y$.

 As the remaining (middle) parts of $f$ and $f'$ coincide, we can conclude that they intersect $\partial F$ the same number of times.
 As $f$ intersected $\partial F$ at most once, the same holds for $f'$ as well.